Bernhard Roth: Scientific career

-From 1992 to 1997 Roth studied physics at the Universität Bielefeld from where he obtained his diploma in physics.
-He received his doctoral degree (Dr. rer. nat.) in the field of atomic and particle physics at the Universität Bielefeld.
-From 2002 to 2007 he worked as assistant professor and group leader in experimental quantum optics at the Institute for Experimental Physics, Quantum Optics and Relativity Group at the Heinrich-Heine-Universität Düsseldorf.
-In 2007 Roth obtained his state doctorate (Habilitation) in experimental physics in the field of production and spectroscopy on ultracold molecular ions at the Heinrich-Heine-Universität Düsseldorf.
-From 2007 to 2010 he was associate professor and group leader at the Institute for Experimental Physics of the Heinrich-Heine-Universität Düsseldorf and from 2011 to 2012 center manager at the Centre for Innovation Competence innoFSPEC Potsdam of the Leibniz Institute for Astrophysics Potsdam (AIP) and the Universität Potsdam.
-Since 2012 he is scientific and managing director of the Hannover Centre for Optical Technologies HOT, an interdisciplinary research centre of the Gottfried Wilhelm Leibniz Universität Hannover.
-In 2012 Roth also obtained his state doctorate in physics at the Gottfried Wilhelm Leibniz Universität Hannover and in 2014 he was appointed professor in physics at the Faculty of Mathematics and Physics of the Gottfried Wilhelm Leibniz Universität Hannover, see also.
-As director of HOT he is one of the coordinators of the International Master Program Optical Technologies: Photonics and Laser Technology (M.Sc.) at the Leibniz Universität Hannover.
+From 1992 to 1997 Roth studied physics at Bielefeld University from where he obtained his diploma in physics.
+He received his doctoral degree (Dr. rer. nat.) in the field of atomic and particle physics at Bielefeld University.
+From 2002 to 2007 he worked as assistant professor and group leader in experimental quantum optics at the Institute for Experimental Physics, Quantum Optics and Relativity Group at Heinrich Heine University Düsseldorf.
+In 2007 Roth obtained his state doctorate (Habilitation) in experimental physics in the field of production and spectroscopy on ultracold molecular ions at Heinrich Heine University Düsseldorf.
+From 2007 to 2010 he was associate professor and group leader at the Institute for Experimental Physics at Heinrich Heine University Düsseldorf and from 2011 to 2012 center manager at the Centre for Innovation Competence innoFSPEC Potsdam of the Leibniz Institute for Astrophysics Potsdam (AIP) and the University of Potsdam.
+Since 2012 he is scientific and managing director of the Hannover Centre for Optical Technologies HOT, an interdisciplinary research centre at Leibniz University Hannover.
+In 2012 Roth also obtained his state doctorate in physics at Leibniz University Hannover and in 2014 he was appointed professor in physics at the Faculty of Mathematics and Physics of Leibniz University Hannover, see also.
+As director of HOT he is one of the coordinators of the International Master Program Optical Technologies: Photonics and Laser Technology (M.Sc.) at Leibniz University Hannover.